ibm-cloud-docs/sap/sap-refarch-hana-scaleup.md

 ##### User management
 {: #security-user-management}

 SAP has its own Users Management Engine (UME) to control role-based access and authorization with the SAP application.
-For more information, see [SAP HANA Security - An Overview](https://archive.sap.com/documents/docs/DOC-62943){: external}.
+For more information, see [SAP HANA Security Guide for SAP HANA Platform](https://help.sap.com/docs/SAP_HANA_PLATFORM/b3ee5778bc2e4a089d3299b82ec762a7/c3d9889e3c9843bdb834e9eb56f1b041.html){: external}.
 From a user management perspective, it's not relevant if your SAP systems run on-premises {{site.data.keyword.cloud_notm}}.
 Exceptions to that rule are mentioned under [Jump box server](#jump_box).

 ##### Network security
 {: #security-network-security}